-There are limits to how much you’re allowed to contribute to your Tax-Free Savings Account (TFSA).
-The TFSA contribution limit, also called the annual TFSA limit, is the maximum amount you’re allowed to contribute to your TFSA in a given year.
-If you go over the limit, you’ll be subject to a 1% penalty fee from the Canada Revenue Agency.
-While there is no restriction to how many TFSAs you can open, but your total contributions between all of them during the year must not exceed your allowable limit.
+The annual TFSA contribution limit is the maximum amount you’re allowed to contribute to your TFSA in a given year.
+If you go over this ceiling, you’ll be subject to a 1% penalty fee from the Canada Revenue Agency.
+While there is no restriction to how many TFSAs you can open, your total contributions between all of them during the year must not exceed your allowable limit.

 When the TFSA was introduced in 2009, the contribution limit was $5,000.
 This table shows the annual contribution limits from 2009 onwards (or, you can use our handy TFSA calculator to instantly determine your personal contribution limit):

 Find the best GIC rates in Canada